Optimizing your webinars to rank high in search engine results pages (SERPS) is important — every marketer knows that.

 Do not just take the top 10 keywords and roll with it.

-Here, like with almost everything else in life, quality goes before quantity.
+Like with almost everything else in life, quality goes before quantity.

 Many marketers recommend using long-tail keywords instead of more basic keywords.
 Long-tail keywords are longer and more specific.
 An example would be “fundraising for an environmental nonprofit” instead if “nonprofit fundraising.”